Although there is some overlap, we can say that there are five supplement essentials namely:

 I will explain which are important, in what dose and why, later, but what is especially encouraging is the research that is streaming in regarding two critical ‘functional’ measures of health.
 One I have written about in my report How to lengthen your life and your telomeres, is the growing evidence of specific nutrients being associated with longer telomeres, itself a measure of life expectancy.

-The other is the association of specific nutrients being associated with lower homocysteine levels.
-The higher your homocysteine the worse your methylation ability which is absolutely critical for a healthy body and brain.
+The other is the association of specific nutrients being associated with lower Homocysteine is an amino acid found in the blood.
+Elevated levels of homocysteine have been associated with narrowing and hardening of the arteries, an increased… levels.
+The higher your homocysteine the worse your Methylation is what occurs when the body takes one substance and turns it into another, so that it can be detoxified and excreted from the… ability which is absolutely critical for a healthy body and brain.
 So, if asked ‘what is the optimum intake of nutrient?’, I’d say whatever is associated with the longest telomeres, the lowest homocysteine level, the least risk for disease and best overall health, which is what we measure in the 100% Health Check.

 Incidentally, when we examined the habits of the highest scorers on the 100% Health Check, 85% took supplements, two thirds took up to four different supplements a day and a third took five or more a day.
 Seventy per cent supplemented vitamin C as an extra, most taking between 500mg and 3g a day.
 I take five supplements twice a day.
 Here’s why and what to look out for in your daily supplement regime.